triSYCL/sycl/README.md

 provide a strong modern single-source C++ solution for heterogeneous computing based on Clang*/LLVM*.

-All this is an experimental WIP open-source research project but might be interesting for anyone versed into system-wide modern C++20 and heterogeneous computing involving FPGA, GPU, DSP, other accelerators or just CPU from various vendors at the same time from the same program.
+All this is an experimental work-in-progress open-source research project but might be interesting for anyone versed into system-wide modern C++20 and heterogeneous computing involving FPGA, GPU, DSP, other accelerators or just CPU from various vendors at the same time in the same program.

 ## What is SYCL